 Find IP-Address on the Command line

-Finding the internal IP via the command line is much easier than via the graphical method, since you don’t have to navigate through different windows.
+Finding the local IP via the command line is much easier than via the graphical method since you don’t have to navigate through different windows.
 We will take a look at different commands that you can use to find your internal IP.

 First, we need to launch the terminal application.
 To do this, go to the Activities tab in the upper left corner of your desktop.
 Then type terminal in the search bar.
 When the terminal icon appears, click on it to launch it.

 Once the Terminal opens, try using the below commands one by one to find the internal IP address.

 In this method, you can use the IP command in different ways to find the internal IP address of your system.
 In the Terminal, type either ip a, ip addr, or ip address: